 A student becomes a Ph.D. candidate after successfully completing six quarters of course work and the Qualifying Examination.
 This is the last examination before a student begins dissertation research.
 This examination serves at least two purposes:

-Students preparing for the Qualifying Examination must submit for approval this qualifying examination form to the Graduate Program Assistant (Melanie Rubin) at least three weeks prior to the exam date.
+Students preparing for the Qualifying Examination must submit for approval this qualifying examination form to the Graduate Program Assistant (Deavon Mitchell) at least three weeks prior to the exam date.

 The Qualifying Examination must be taken by the end of the first quarter of a student's third year.
 Failure to pass the exam by the end of the third year may jeopardize financial support in the subsequent year.